tku-iarc/Hiwin_libmodbus/README.md

 The submodule package is from [libmodus](https://github.com/stephane/libmodbus.git).

 ## Requirements
 This package requires a system setup with ROS2.
-It is recommended to use **Ubuntu 22.04 with ROS Humble**.
+It is recommended to use **Ubuntu 22.04 with ROS2 Humble**.

 <!-- camera SDK and ROS package is needed.
 Here we use [Linux Distribution](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages) and [Realsense-ros](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy) -->